 The International Labour Organisation (ILO) has defined sexual harassment as a sex-based behaviour that is unwelcome and offensive to its recipient.
 The ILO further notes that sexual harassment may take two forms, namely, quid pro quo or hostile working environment in which the conduct creates conditions that are intimidating or humiliating for the victim.
 ILO further notes that the behaviour that qualifies as sexual harassment may be physical violence, touching, unnecessary close proximity, verbal comments and questions about appearance, lifestyle, sexual orientation, offensive phone calls and non-verbal behaviour like whistling, sexually suggestive gestures, and display of sexual materials.
 The definition is wide and covers all ranges of possible sexual harassment scenarios.
 In addition, Convention No 111 on Discrimination (Employment and Occupation) Convention, 1958 provides that one cause of discrimination the national legislations ought to combat is sexual harassment as it erodes equal opportunity and treatment in employment and occupations.

 There are also a number of international instruments that define sexual harassment.
-United Declaration on Violence against Women, 1993, article 2 provides that ‘violence against women shall be understood to encompass, but not limited to physical, sexual and psychological violence …including ...sexual harassment and intimidation at work.’
+United Declaration on Violence against Women, 1993, article 2 provides that ‘violence against women shall be understood to encompass, but not limited to, physical, sexual and psychological violence …including ...sexual harassment and intimidation at work.’
 Women have been silent victims of sexual harassment.
 They find it difficult to report.
 In addition there is also fear to lose employment, and fear of the repercussions of rejecting unwelcome advances by the superiors or employer.

 The Universal Declaration of Human Rights, 1948, also in its preamble, provides against discrimination but recognises the inherent equality, dignity and inalienable rights of all members of the human family.